You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Only the greatest of the greats make it into Ohio’s Pro Football Hall of Fame, which is home of American Football and dedicated to celebrating the successes of the best players in history.

-The hall of fame is in Canton, Ohio, and includes a Hall of Fame gallery, museum, touch screen displays and films documenting some of the greatest NFL moments in history.
+The American football hall of fame is in Canton, Ohio, and includes a Hall of Fame gallery, museum, touch screen displays and films documenting some of the greatest NFL moments in history.

 Canton was chosen as the location for the Hall of Fame as it is where the American Professional Football Association, now the NFL, was founded in 1920.

-To enter into the Hall of Fame, a player or coach has to have been retired for 5 years, and to have been carefully selected by a panel.
+To enter into the Hall of Fame, a player or coach has to have been retired for five years, and to have been carefully selected by a panel.

-Those lucky enough to be welcomed into the Hall of Fame attend a celebration ceremony at the Hall.
+Those lucky enough to be welcomed into the Hall of Fame attend a celebration ceremony at the pro football hall.

-Winners receive a golden jacket, Hall of Fame ring and a bronze bust alongside displays on their career achievements in pro football.
+Winners receive a golden jacket, Hall of Fame ring and a bronze bust alongside displays on their career achievements in American football.

 5- LeBron James